benlansdell/physics-notebooks/_posts/2021-09-17-time-reversibility.md

 So is the arrow of time _just_ the fact that systems move to a state of increased entropy?
 Could increasing entropy be used to _define_ which direction is future and which is past?
 Well, it's a little more complicated than that.

+The scenario to consider is the one we find ourselves in now -- a state that is not at maximum entropy, a non-equilibrium state, a state of _relatively_ low engtropy.
+Being at equilibrium we don't expect there to be an arrow of time.

-The complication is that finding ourselves in a state of low entropy is not enough to pick out a special direction in time that is 'forwards' -- the direction in which entropy increases.
-This is because if all we know is that we're in a state of low entropy, there are in fact many more microstates in which that low-entropy state is a local minimum, and that playing out the dynamics _in either_ direction would result in an increase in entropy, than there are microstates in which there is an adjacent state that has a _lower_ entropy.
-If it were the case that playing the dynamics out in one direction had a higher entorpy and the other had lower entropy, then we could call one future and the other past.
+The complication is that finding ourselves in a state of relatively low entropy is not enough to pick out a special direction in time that is 'forwards' -- the direction in which entropy increases.
+This is because if all we know is that we're in a state of low entropy, there are in fact many more microstates in which that low-entropy state is a 'local minimum', and that playing out the dynamics _in either_ direction would result in an increase in entropy, than there are microstates in which there is an adjacent state that has a _lower_ entropy.
+If it was the case that playing the dynamics out in one direction had a higher entropy and the other had lower entropy, then we could call one future and the other past.
 But in general a low entropy state is not enough conclude the existence of a _lower_ entropy state that allows for the definitin of an arrow of time based on entropy.

-As a result, an additional hypothesis is needed: that there does exist a very low entropy state in the distant past.
-This is known as the past hypothesis.
+As a result, an additional hypothesis is needed.
+A commonly invoked hypothesis is that there does exist a very low entropy state in the distant past.
+Essentially a boundary condition, an assumption about the entropy at the beginning of the universe.
+This was dubbed the past hypothesis by philosopher/physicist David Albert.
+By assuming the past hypothesis then it _is_ the case that we can assume the existence of a _lower_ entropy state than the one we find ourselves in now, and therefore a way to define the arrow of time.

-Here we develop some widgets to demonstate these ideas.
+Here are some simple demonstrations of these ideas.

+First, we'll demonstate the idea with some billiard balls.
+The idea here is to observe that:
+* For a high entropy state, we can reverse the dynamics and things look exactly the same
+* For a low entropy state, reversing the dynamics reveals a highly unlikely set of trajectories -- all the balls move to one corned of the arena

+Second we'll demonstate the past hypothesis with a longer duration, one dimensional, simulation.
+* We will run the simulation with and without a past hypothesis
+* We will notice that with the past hypothesis, until we reach a state of maximum entropy, the entropy values provide an ordering on time
+* Running the simulation for the same duration without the past hypothesis there is no such ordering.
+A low entropy state is just as likely to be followed by a higher entropy state as it is likely to be preceeded by a high entropy state.